MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-155-Exchange-Establishment-Standards-Other-Related-Standards-Under-Affordable-Care-Act/subpart-C-General-Functions-an-Exchange/section-155.220.md

 ##### § 155.220 Ability of States to permit agents and brokers and web-brokers to assist qualified individuals, qualified employers, or qualified employees enrolling in QHPs. #####

-Link to an amendment published at 87 FR 27388, May 6, 2022.

-(a) *General rule.* A State may permit agents, brokers, and web-brokers to -
+(a) *General rule.* A State may permit agents, brokers, and web-brokers to—

 (1) Enroll individuals, employers or employees in any QHP in the individual or small group market as soon as the QHP is offered through an Exchange in the State;